 Oftentimes, we find ourselves in ruts that we can’t seem to escape.
 Even knowing why we’re experiencing these negative emotions and what we’re feeling does not always seem to help.
 It is important to understand what factors of emotion are out of our control so we can attack our problems from angles that we have power over.

-The aforementioned studies indicate that there are a number of components of well being that cannot be changed.
-Happiness is affected by elements both in and out of our sight, and attempting to control each and every one would be in vain.
-This, however, does not mean we should not attempt to improve our subjective well being, as there are components of emotion that are well in our control and can be manipulated with effort.
+The aforementioned studies indicate that there are a number of components of happiness that can and cannot be changed.
+Happiness is affected by elements both in and out of our sight, physical, chemical, and social, and attempting to control each and every one would be in vain.
+This, however, does not mean we should not attempt to improve our mood, as there are components of emotion that are well in our control and can be manipulated with effort.

 More broadly, one factor that correlates to a person’s level of happiness is their emotional intelligence.
 Emotional intelligence is the ability to grasp and understand the emotions you’re feeling, along with how one adapts to and copes with experiencing different emotional states.
-Nicolás Sánchez-Álvarez et al. conducted a meta analysis to determine how emotional intelligence plays a role in subjective well being.
-With the inclusion of 25 different studies, they found that individuals exhibiting higher emotional intelligence reported higher levels of subjective well being.
+Nicolás Sánchez-Álvarez et al. conducted a meta analysis to determine how emotional intelligence plays a role in subjective well-being.
+With the inclusion of 25 different studies, they found that individuals exhibiting higher emotional intelligence reported higher levels of subjective well being and also relate to how we manage conflict.
 As stated by the authors, this can potentially be attributed to their ability to perceive and manage emotions more efficiently and effectively.

 Mission 2.4 is all about developing self awareness.
 The app divides self awareness into two categories: internal and external.
-As stated, internal self awareness is how you view and understand yourself and external self awareness is how you understand the ways in which others perceive you.
+Internal self awareness is how you view and understand yourself and external self awareness is how you understand the ways in which others perceive you.
 Gaining internal self awareness can lead to better control of your thoughts and emotions.
-Furthermore, by gaining control of your emotions, emotional intelligence can be enhanced and subjective well being can be improved.
+Furthermore, by gaining control of your emotions, emotional intelligence can be enhanced and subjective well-being can be improved.

 In addition, LIFE Intelligence utilizes a wheel of emotions, which helps pinpoint and track different moods you are feeling throughout the day.
 The wheel helps you master your moods by recording what you feel and why you feel that way.
 This tool allows you to manage your emotions and gain a deeper understanding of why said emotions may arise.
 Ultimately, by gaining a deeper understanding of your moods and realizing the patterns that trigger certain emotions, handling of moods can be improved and the pursuit of emotions that “feel right”, as stated above, can be realized.

 The pursuit of happiness is a long journey with many alternative routes.
-However, as shown by the abovementioned studies, bettering your well being is manageable and should not be written off.
-Through the use of the LIFE Intelligence app, the goal of a happy life can be achieved.
+However, as shown by the abovementioned studies, bettering your well-being is manageable and should not be written off.
+With LIFE Intelligence lessons, grow happier where you can.
+Download free for iOS or Android.